-A line of light can be obtained via a LED strip hidden from view inside a cove in the wall or ceiling that illuminates an adjacent surface.
-Light is reflected from this surface into the space that has to be illuminated.
-That is why lines of light are commonly known as cove or indirect lighting.
+A cove luminaire is a light line that can be made via an LED strip that is hidden within a Cove in the wall or ceiling that illuminates an adjacent surface.
+Light is reflected from this surface into the room to be illuminated.
+For this reason, light lines are generally referred to as cove or indirect lighting.

-The allure is the similarity with natural light.
-With the proper light source used we could imagine that the cove is actually a hidden window to the outside from where sunlight flows in.
+The attraction is the similarity with the natural light.
+With the right light source we could imagine that the bay is actually a hidden window to the outside from which the sunlight streams in.

 Surfaces that are more absorptive than reflective, like dark paint or wood should be avoided unless the design is primordial to energy efficiency.
 White ceilings produce the best results.

-Cove lighting can serve a variety of purposes.
-It can guide people, highlight architectural elements or evoke a certain design trend while providing ambient, general or task lighting.
+The illumination of cavities can serve a variety of purposes.
+It can guide people, highlight architectural elements or trigger a particular design trend and at the same time provide ambient, general or workplace lighting.

-It is highly recommended that the purpose and role played in the illumination of a space decide the type of light source to be used.
-The following luminous flux per meter value can serve as a useful guide:
+It is strongly recommended that the purpose and role played in lighting a room determine the type of light source to be used.
+The following luminous flux per metre value can serve as a useful orientation aid:

-ambient light or highlight of objects or furniture elements: up to 500 lumens per meter
+Ambient light or highlight of objects or furniture elements: up to 500 lumens per meter (160lm per foot)

-highlight architectural elements: up to 800 lumens per meter (many other light sources exist in the space)
+Highlight architectural elements: up to 900 lumens per meter or 300 lm/foot (many other light sources exist in the space)

-general illumination via lines of light and task lighting via spot lights: up to 2400 lumen per meter, depending on the cove design and materials used.
-In many cases up to 1400 lumen per meter is sufficient
+General lighting via light lines and workplace lighting via spotlights: up to 2400 lumens per metre (600 lm/foot), depending on the design of the bay and the materials used.
+In many cases up to 1500 lumens per meter (500 lm/foot) are sufficient.

-4. Light quality, spectrum and color rendering index.
+4. Use LED modules or strips with the best light quality, spectrum and color rendering index.